OatMealXXII/Miralis-Novel/README.md

 **Sorry there're no Discord server for now if you found bugs just sent issues to me thank you.**

-VSNL Engine is licensed under the **MIT License**.
+Miralis Engine is licensed under the **MIT License**.
 You are free to use it for commercial and non-commercial projects.